 MC3's Subsidy Programs are parental choice programs that support the parent's right and responsibility to select the most appropriate child care provider for their children.
+State funding prohibits contracting with providers whose services offer religious instruction or worship; therefore, parents who chose a facility offering religious instruction or worship may only do so if funding is available from federal sources.
 Any provider licensed or non-licensed, in good standing may participate in the Subsidy Program when selected by an enrolled parent.